 This is based on the George and Ira Gershwin song "Summertime," from the 1935 musical Porgy & Bess.
 They share the same first line: "Summertime and the livin's easy."

-This is the final song on Sublime's third album, and it was their commercial breakthrough.
-It became a hit shortly after Sublime lead singer Brad Nowell died of a drug overdose.
+"Doin' Time" is the final song on Sublime's third album.
+The album was their commercial breakthrough, but lead singer Brad Nowell died of a drug overdose shortly before it was released.
 The band broke up when he died, but drummer Bud Gaugh and bass player Eric Wilson formed a new band called The Long Beach Dub Allstars.

-"Doin' Time" was originally in the lyrics but was replaced by "Summertime" at the last minute.
+The phrase "Doin' Time" isn't in the lyric; it was originally but was replaced by "Summertime" at the last minute.

 Marshall Goodman, who was the percussionist/DJ in Sublime, co-wrote this song along with Brad Nowell - he gets a shout-out in the line, "Bradley's on the microphone with Ras MG."